benadelm/hermA-Crawler/README.md

 `03a_ParserInput`

 Normally, the files in `03_POS_Lemma` are input to the parser.
 However, if a text contains very long sentences (default settings: more than 430 tokens), the long sentences are removed before parsing.
-If sentences are removed, the parser input file without the long sentences are stored in this directory.
+If sentences are removed, the parser input file without the long sentences is stored in this directory.